raypeng/DGBDT/index.md

 however, cannot be implemented efficiently on GPU due to the divergent exeuction pattern of the adaptive histogram building algorithm.
 This motivates a hybrid
 algorithm: build the inital histograms using multi-threaded CPU, and use both the GPU and CPU to accelerate child histogram computation.
+Furthermore, since the speedup graph for CPU suggests that our algorithm may be bandwidth bound, an implementation that uses both the memory bandwidth of GPU and CPU will likely be faster.
 Initial results show that hybrid reduces tree building time by 20% over GPU only and CPU only when running on a massive dataset with 11 million samples, but we are working on optimizing this further.